onflow/cadence/runtime/language.md

 > 🚧 Status: Permissions are not implemented yet.

-Initializers, fields, and functions of classes can be made accessible in other types by *permitting* them to do so.
+Initializers, fields, and functions of classes and resources can be made accessible in other types by *permitting* them to do so.

 <!-- TODO this is in basically adding additional scopes aside from the class in which the initialzer, field, or function is defined in -->

-Permissions for classes are declared using the `permit` keyword, followed by the type that should be permitted access, the `to` keyword, and the type that should be accessible by the permitted type.
+Permissions are declared using the `permit` keyword, followed by the type that should be permitted access, the `to` keyword, and the type that should be accessible by the permitted type.

 <!-- TODO: can be used e.g. for authorizations, values that represent access rights/privileges to resources. -->